Background pattern

 Consult your doctor or pharmacist before starting to take Sorafenib Accord.

-Be especially careful with Sorafenib Accord
+Be particularly careful with Sorafenib Accord

-• If you are taking irinotecan or docetaxel, which are also anticancer medications.
+• If you are taking irinotecan or docetaxel, which are also anti-cancer medications.
 Sorafenib Accord may increase the effects and, in particular, the adverse effects of these medications.

 • If you have kidney failure.
 Your doctor will monitor your fluid and electrolyte balance.

-• During treatment, perforations in the walls of the intestine (gastrointestinal perforation) may occur (see section 4: Possible side effects).
-In this case, your doctor will stop treatment.
+• During treatment, holes in the walls of the intestine(gastrointestinal perforation) may occur (see section 4: Possible adverse effects).
+In this case, your doctor will interrupt treatment.

 • If you have thyroid cancer.
 Your doctor will monitor your blood calcium and thyroid hormone levels.